WickedSik/lt-currency-converter/README.md

 php bin/console doctrine:fixtures:load
 ```

+> Do not forget to add IP addresses to the trusted ip addresses:
+>
+> `php bin/console app:add-ip-to-user [user] [ip]`

 You can now navigate to [localhost:8080](http://localhost:8080) to use the application

 ### Admin user

+> Since there is no admin interface, admin users have little extra use.

 ```text
 Username: tom_admin